Weather: Scienceworks for Kids (Grades 4-6+)

 Weather

 My fascination with weather began as a child and my interest has not stopped since.
-In fact, I am also, at times, a weathercaster for KHSL-TV in Chico.
+In fact, I have been a weathercaster for several television stations off and on over the past 30 years.

 As a former classroom teacher, I set up a weather station for my students to monitor and report weather conditions to a local TV station.
 That led to my debut as a weathercaster in San Luis Obispo, Ca. It also led to a number of science kits and weather books for teachers getting developed, including a weather station for schools to set up, and units of instruction to accompany it.
 Over the years, I have been a consultant to the Weather Channel and I have been a weathercaster at 5 different TV stations.